SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%sticker Attach Random Sticker Here`

 - **%syncbanlist**
-  - Info: **Moderator only.** applies the bans from the SSBUTG server to the SSBUBG server.
+  - Info: **Slash version available.
+Moderator only.** applies the bans from the SSBUTG server to the SSBUBG server.
 Can only be used in the SSBUBG server.
   - Aliases: syncbans

 - **%synccommands** `<guild: Optional>`